 There is also an issue with officers being able to calculate the NPM score during an inspection, both in terms of the information and time available.
+It would thus be crucial for the regulations to use a whole category approach, as outlined in the WHO evidence-based model, to overcome this problem.
 There would otherwise be concerns with how local authority officers would be able to calculate NPM scores during an inspection e.g. free sugar content of a product is required to calculate the NPM score, but this is not always detailed on product labels.
 The NPM is also acknowledged as not being the most straightforward tool to use and understand.
 Whilst it is expected/a legal requirement for premises to know and be aware of all the ingredients in the products they sell, this information may be held by the manufacturer or wholesaler, and not available from quick glance at the label.
 Furthermore, a scoring system such as the UK NPM also makes it very difficult to have true transparency, as it is very challenging for independent or third sector organisations to calculate the score for products.
 Such a scoring system would instead leave power in the hands of the food industry.